di-sukharev/opencommit/README.md

    oco config set OCO_OPENAI_API_KEY=<your_api_key>
    ```

-   Your API key is stored locally in the `~/.opencommit` config file and never gets uploaded to any server.
+   Your API key is stored locally in the `~/.opencommit` config file.

 ## Usage